-“You could say, oh, don’t forget that tomorrow’s you’re lab work, so you’re not supposed to eat.
-I’ll leave a note for you and set out a glass of water.”
+“You could say, ‘oh, don’t forget that tomorrow’s your lab work, so you’re not supposed to eat.
+I’ll leave a note for you and set out a glass of water.’”

-“Once you get a little older and you start getting into cancer screenings, then it becomes even more of a life or death type of thing,” Dr. Rascoe said.
+“Once you get a little older and you start getting into cancer screenings, then it becomes even more critical,” Dr. Rascoe said.

-Colon cancer is something that men and women should be screened for beginning at age 50 or ten years before their relative was diagnosed.
+Men and women should be screened for colon cancer beginning at age 50, or with a family history, 10 years before their relative was diagnosed.

-“[Colon cancer] is very slow growing and starts with a polyp,” Dr. Rascoe said.
-“And if you catch it early, it may be nothing more than during the colonoscopy they take the polyp off and that was it.
+“Colon cancer is very slow growing and starts with a polyp,” Dr. Rascoe said.
+“If you catch it early, it may be nothing more than a quick polyp removal and that’s it.
 You wake up and you’re cured.”

-However, if the patient ignores symptoms or doesn’t get screened, it may be a worst case scenario—advanced cancer that has spread to other parts of the body.
+However, if you ignore symptoms or don’t get screened, it may be a worst case scenario — advanced cancer that has spread to other parts of the body.

 “Colon cancer screenings are no doubt helpful and save lives,” the doctor said.
 “Hopefully we will keep moving toward something less invasive so people will be more inclined to get it done.”